 Generally, the unit of account for a financial instrument is the individual financial instrument.
-The Company applies market valuation adjustments that are consistent with the unit of account, which does not include adjustment due to the size of the Company's position, except as follows.
+The Company applies market valuation adjustments that are consistent with the unit of account, which do not include adjustments due to the size of the Company's position, except as follows.
 ASC 820-10 permits an exception, through an accounting policy election, to measure the fair value of a portfolio of financial assets and financial liabilities on the basis of the net open risk position when certain criteria are met.
 CEI has elected to measure certain portfolios of financial instruments that meet those criteria, such as derivatives, on the basis of the net open risk position.
-The Company applies market valuation adjustments, including adjustments to account for the size of the net open risk position, consistent with market participant assumptions.